LucaCanali/Miscellaneous/Spark_Dashboard/Spark_dropwizard_metrics_info.md

 - shuffleService: The Spark shuffle service.
 - applicationMaster: The Spark ApplicationMaster when running on YARN.

-Metrics used by Spark are of type: gauge, counter, histogram, meter and timer (see dropwizard doc for details).
+Metrics used by Spark are of type: gauge, counter, histogram, meter and timer (see dropwizard documentation for details)[https://metrics.dropwizard.io/4.0.0/manual/core.html].
-The following is list of metrics available per component, grouped per namespace relevant.
+The following list documents the metrics available, grouped per component instance and source namespace.
+The most common time of metrics used in Spark instrumentation are gauges and counters.
+Counters can be recognized as they have the `.count` suffix.
+Timers, meters and histograms are annotated in the list, the default is that a metric is a gauge.
-Some of the metrics need to be enabled with configuration parameters, as detailed.
+Some of the metrics is the list are only active if a corresponding Spark configuration parameters is used to enable them, as detailed in the list.

-### Component = Driver
+### Component instance = Driver
 This is the component with the largest amount of instrumented metrics

 - namespace=BlockManager